JustiP3/LiftStats/README.md

 -Frontend - Dashboard- Log Workout Form: user_id is currently hard coded - needs to be currently logged in user

--Clear form after log workout is submitted

--Recent workouts feed should update when a a new workout is logged

 -continue building cool stats functionality

 -implement graphs, reserch good libraries that will integrate well with what I'm doing